annat22/publicationsDataRcode/intMutant_FruitFly_Evolution2016/README.txt

 inf_spec.Rdata - R object of the same name with information about the specimens.
 1880-by-4 data frame. rownames are specimen ID.
 Column names are: WT, wild type; genotype, genotype ID as in inf_gt; repID, replicate ID; centsize, centroid size

-XallData.Rdata - R object named Xall with landmark coordinates after Procrustes superimposition.
+XallData.Rdata - R object named Xall with landmark coordinates after Procrustes superimposition and projection to tangent space.
 1880-by-96 numeric matrix.
 Columns ordered as “x1, y1, x2, y2…”

 JxcTPS.dat - a tab limited table with LORY data, using TPS as interpolation function.
 Data was not regressed on size